namiron/cloudStore_client/README.md

     <div className={stylesDisk.disk} onDragEnter={dragEnterHandler} onDragLeave={dragLeaveHandler} onDragOver={dragOverHandler} >

-on the Cloud Store it is possible not only to upload and download files, but also to create them popup is used for this
+On the Cloud Store it is possible not only to upload and download files, but also to create them popup is used for this.

 <img width="500" alt="popap" src="https://github.com/user-attachments/assets/b0fa67a2-c7e1-45db-a280-b52f1c8b477c">

-login registration authorization is currently implemented
+Login, registration, authorization is currently implemented.

 <img width="600 " alt="registration" src="https://github.com/user-attachments/assets/41e8fd59-1d65-4d78-8ace-755f2250263c">